Bertoid1311/B7094/B704SourceReadMe.txt

 Free Pascal Compiler [v3.0.2].

-In December, 2022, development of the newest B7094 v3.4A release was begun using the newest (as of the end of 2022) releases of those development tools (Lazarus 2.2.4, 28 Sept 2022; Free Pascal 3.2.2, 20 May 2021).
+In December, 2022, development of the newest B7094 v3.4A release was begun using the newest (as of September 2023) releases of those development tools (3.0RC1, 27 June 2023; Free Pascal 3.2.2, 20 May 2021).

 All the commentary below now refers exclusively to Lazarus/Free Pascal.
 Commercial Object Pascal development tools such as Borland Delphi (and its